AirHelp Score 2025: How did we rank the airports?

 Food and shops

-We also asked travelers to rate the shops and restaurants at the airports they’d visited.
+Airport dining and shopping can make or break your journey.
+So we asked travelers what they thought about the shops and restaurants at the airports they’d visited.

-Again, passengers rated each airport on a scale from ‘very good’ to ‘very bad’.
-We gave each rating a numeric value, and added these ratings together to arrive at a final score.
+Passengers rated each airport on a scale from ‘very good’ to ‘very bad’.
+We gave each rating a numeric value, and added them together to arrive at a final score.
 The higher the score, the better passengers rate the shops and restaurants there.

 The breakdown of the final score is as follows: